 Share

 At just two years old, following a visit to urgent care for a rash that had appeared suddenly, Ailani was diagnosed with a rare form of leukemia.
 As a high-risk patient, Ailani’s doctors recommended bone marrow transplant as the first line of treatment.
 However, when the transplant failed to get her into remission, her parents sought out CAR T-cell therapy.
 Ailani and her family were able to enjoy 9 months of remission before she relapsed again.
-Today, Ailani is outgoing, full of joy, and still fighting to receive additional immunotherapy treatment.
+Over the next few years, Ailani participated in several CAR-T clinical trials, and the Emily Whitehead Foundation funded her participation in the most recent trial.
+After receiving her fourth round of CAR T-cell therapy in April, Ailani and her family are currently in a “watch and wait” period.

-In their own words, Ailani’s mom Princecine shares the story of her daughter’s diagnosis, relapses, treatment journey, and the road to CAR T-cell therapy.
+In her own words, Ailani’s mom Princecine shares the story of her daughter’s diagnosis, relapses, treatment journey, and the road to CAR T-cell therapy.

 Ailani was 2 years old when she was diagnosed.